nadrojisk/PythonIDS/project2.md

 Since the network we are running on is using a wired switch the IDS can only see traffic to or from the host it is running on.

 The IDS implementation protects against NMAP's SYN Scans, ACK Scans, and XMAS Scans, Ettercap's ARP Poisoning, Responder's LLMNR and NetBIOS-NS Poisoning, Metasploit's ms17_010_psexec exploit.
-We also use various types of detection systems to protect against attacks there are 4 covered: behavioral, anomaly, signature, and heuristic.
+We also use various types of detection systems to protect against attacks.
+There are 4 covered: behavioral, anomaly, signature, and heuristic.

 # Introduction